Diversity, Equity & Inclusion

-Wachtell, Lipton, Rosen & Katz is strongly committed to fostering a diverse and inclusive work environment that supports the recruitment, retention and advancement of women and men of all backgrounds, at all levels of the Firm.
+Wachtell, Lipton, Rosen & Katz maintains a strong commitment to fostering a diverse and inclusive work environment that supports the recruitment, retention and advancement of women and men of all backgrounds, at all levels of the Firm.

-We are an original signatory to the New York City Bar’s Statement of Goals for Increasing Minority Representation and Retention.
+We are proud to be an original signatory to the New York City Bar’s Statement of Goals for Increasing Minority Representation and Retention.
 The Firm is committed to recruiting a diverse and talented body of lawyers considering diversity in its broadest form.
-We were one of the first New York City law firms to offer health benefits to domestic partners and to offer benefits to transgender individuals.

-The Firm has a Diversity Committee, which provides guidance and recommendations on policies, procedures and specific action steps to meet the Firm’s objectives with regard to diversity and inclusion.
-The Firm has two full-time professionals who administer the Firm’s diversity initiatives: an Associate Director of Recruiting and Diversity and a Senior Recruiting and Diversity Specialist.
+Our Diversity, Equity & Inclusion Committee provides guidance and recommendations on policies, initiatives and specific action steps to meet the Firm’s objectives with regard to our DEI Mission Statement.
+The Firm has two full-time professionals who administer the Firm’s DEI initiatives, they are our Director of Diversity & Associate Director of Legal Recruiting and our Senior Recruiting and Diversity Specialist.

-Our Diversity Committee often works in conjunction with our Associate Development Committee to increase development initiatives for all associates.
+Our DEI Committee works in conjunction with our Associate Development Committee to increase development initiatives for all associates.